-The Company reserves the right at its absolute discretion to implement additional charges if the Customer requests to reschedule Training more than once.
+Notwithstanding the Customer’s rights at clauses 4.3.3 to 4.3.5 above, the Company reserves the right at its absolute discretion to implement additional charges of £50 on each occasion if the Customer requests to reschedule Training more than once.

-The Company reserves the right to reschedule training from time to time and this right shall be at its absolute discretion.
+The Company reserves the right to reschedule or cancel Training from time to time and this right shall be at its absolute discretion.